Jenolan Caves Road: History

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
-Main Road No. 253 was declared along this road on 8 August 1928, from the intersection with Great Western Highway at Hartley) via Hampton to Jenolan Caves (and continuing northwest to Oberon).
+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (MRB).
+Main Road No. 253 was declared along this road on 8 August 1928, from the intersection with Great Western Highway at Hartley) via Hampton to Jenolan Caves (and continuing northwest to Oberon); with the passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Main Road 253 on 8 April 1929.

 The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
-Under this act, Jenolan Caves Road today retains its declaration as Main Road 253, from Hartley to Jenolan Caves (and continuing northwest via Oberon to Bathurst).
+Under this act, Jenolan Caves Road today retains its declaration as part of Main Road 253, from Hartley to Jenolan Caves (and continuing northwest via Oberon to Bathurst).

 Closures

 The road has been closed several times over the years due to bushfires and landslips.
 Two notable closures were the section between Hampton and Jenolan Caves between January and June 2020 due to bushfire damage and landslips from heavy rain and floods, and closure of the same section in March 2021 due to landslips and parts of the road washed away due to heavy rain and flooding.
-On May 25th, 2021 the road was reopened at Hampton with Stop / Slow restrictions.
+On May 25, 2021, the road was reopened at Hampton with Stop / Slow restrictions.
 The 5-Mile section was still closed.
-The 2-Mile section was reopened on May 10th, 2021.
+The 2-Mile section was reopened on May 10, 2021.